RangamaniLabUCSD/smart/docs/getting_started.md

         if model_cur.t >= model_cur.final_t:
             break
     ```
-7. **End simulation and visualize data**: We recommend writing data to XDMF files as shown in the previous step.
-These can then be readily visualized and postprocessed in Paraview.
+7. **End simulation and visualize data**: We recommend writing data to XDMF-files as shown in the previous step.
+These can then be readily visualized and post-processed in [Paraview](https://www.paraview.org/).
 An example screenshot of this minimal example in Paraview is shown below.

     ![Paraview screenshot](images/minimal_example_paraview_screenshot.png)